cmabdulkadir/README_Generator/result/README.md

   ## Badge
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Contribution
-Contributors: na
+Contributors: n/a
 # Test
-The following is needed to run the test: hjkhk
+The following is needed to run the test: node index.js
 # Question
-For more detailed information about this repo you can visit my github page https://github.com/hjkhkjhk or contact me directly at jkhjk
+For more detailed information about this repo you can visit my github page https://github.com/cmabdulkadir or contact me directly at cmabdulkadir@gmail.com